On the various notions of Poincar\'e duality pair: Poincar e Duality

-Now we are ready in position to prove Theorem \ref{thm_P_eqv}. \begin{proof}[Proof of Theorem \ref{thm_P_eqv}] We know that $(X,Y)$ is a finitely dominated pair.
+\begin{proof}[Proof of Theorem \ref{thm_P_eqv}] We know that $(X,Y)$ is a finitely dominated pair.
 Taking the product with $S^{3}$ if necessary, we may assume $(X,Y)$ is a finite CW pair (cf.~ Lemma \ref{lem_rd_space} and Lemma \ref{lem_rd_dual}).